NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         ansible_user: XXXXXX
         ansible_password: XXXXXX

-Following variables are defined here in addition to the SSH credentials.
+Following variables have been defined here in addition to the SSH credentials.

 Connection Method - ansible_connection

 OS of the connected host - ansible_network_os

-Next we define host IPs of each site switch, site code, switch host name and IP have been added for easy identification.
+Next we define host IPs of each switch.
+Site code, switch host name and IP have been added for easy reference.

     ABC:
       hosts: